LE93/CampusLivingBot/README.md

 }
 ```
 ### 3.2.
 Telegram-bot
-The Telegram-bot config-file is a json-file containing the token provided by the holy [BotFather](https://t.me/BotFather) as well a Telegram-chatId that will be used for error-messages.
+The Telegram-bot config-file is a json-file containing the token provided by the holy [BotFather](https://t.me/BotFather) as well as a Telegram-chatId that will be used for error-messages.

 Find out your chatId and specify it in the config-file, so that the bot can send you error-messages when something's gone awry.